evanbechtol/node-clustering/README.md

 # Node Clustering Example
 A basic implementation of a node service, creating an Express web server with clustering.
 A single instance of Node.js runs in a single thread.
 To take advantage of multi-core systems, the user will sometimes want to launch a cluster of Node.js processes to handle the load.
-For more infromation and documentation on the Node Cluster module, see: [cluster module documentation](https://nodejs.org/api/cluster.html#cluster_how_it_works)
+For more information and documentation on the Node Cluster module, see: [cluster module documentation](https://nodejs.org/api/cluster.html#cluster_how_it_works)

 ### Contributing
 If you wish to contribute to this repository, please feel free to clone/fork.
 Issue Pull Requests or open issues for any changes that you make.

 ### Functionality
+* Clustering to spawn multiple instances of node process
 * Service-based architecture
 * HTTP(S) Request Logging
 * Rotating log system